liamtimms/mrarch/archinstall.md

 4. **Password**: the one you choose earlier
 5. Congrats we are now in a totally fresh, minimal arch Install

-# Set up MRArch
+## Setting up your user account

-1. Install git and sudo: pacman -S git sudo
+1. Install git and sudo: `pacman -S git sudo`
-2. make a normal user account for yourself: useradd -m -G wheel *your new username*
+2. make a normal user account for yourself: `useradd -m -G wheel *your new username*`
-3. set password, recommend you just set it to be the same as the root password you chose during install: passwd *your new username*
+3. set password, recommend you just set it to be the same as the root password you chose during install: `passwd` *your new username*
-4. edit the sudoers file to allow *your new user* to "sudo": run "visudo" then uncomment "%wheel ALL=(ALL) ALL" to unlock sudoing for the wheel Group (which includes your new user)
+4. edit the sudoers file to allow *your new user* to "sudo": run `visudo` then uncomment `%wheel ALL=(ALL) ALL` to unlock sudoing for the wheel Group (which includes your new user)
 4. logout of root: logout
 5. login with your new account.
 Recommendation: before continuing, go to **machine** at the top of the VM's window and click "take snapshot", this will allow us to revert back to this clean state if we wish at a later point.

+# Set up MRArch
-6. clone the MRarch repository so that you can run my install script for all the neuroimaging and desktop: git clone https://github.com/liamtimms/mrarch.git
+1. clone the MRarch repository so that you can run my install script for all the neuroimaging and desktop: git clone https://github.com/liamtimms/mrarch.git
+2. run: `./MRArch`